0xl33/0xl33/README.md

 # Web3 Security Portfolio

-I am a freelance Web3 security researcher offering solo or team-based private audits.
+I am a freelance Web3 security researcher.

-I am proficient in Solidity and EVM-based systems, comfortable with Rust, and experienced with fuzzing smart contracts (completed RareSkills Invariant Testing Bootcamp).
+I am proficient in Solidity and EVM-based systems, comfortable with Rust, experienced with fuzzing smart contracts, judging/triaging, and AI workflows.

-If you are looking for a private audit or a dedicated fuzzing engagement - send me a direct message on X/Telegram/Discord.
+If you are looking for a private audit, a dedicated fuzzing engagement, or someone who can judge/triage findings - send me a direct message on X/Telegram/Discord.

 **Social media handles:**
-X: @ll30161313
+X: @_0xl33
-Telegram: @eight8eight
+Telegram: @x0_l33
-Discord: _0xl33
+Discord: @_0xl33

 ## Private Engagements